Doing a complete diet overhaul isn’t easy – so how can you lose weight without changing your diet? Here are 10 tips to get you started.

 Pack your Lunch

 Many restaurants give portions that are two to three sizes bigger than what you should be eating.
-And they sneak fat and calories into meals that sound healthy, but really don’t do any favors for your diet.
+And they sneak fat and calories into meals that sound healthy.

-Planning ahead and packing your lunch is usually better for you when you want to lose weight.
-And don’t think you have to be relegated to brown paper bag PB&J meals, either!
+Packing your lunch is the answer.
 There are many lunch box containers like Bento Boxes that help you create fantastic meals that can be warmed up in the office microwave.

 Many people feel too shy to customize their order in a restaurant.
 But being picky can shave many calories off of your meal and still allow you to enjoy delicious food that’s prepared for you in a nice atmosphere